spxbhuhb/adaptive/.github/CONTRIBUTING.md

   - self-explaining variable and function names should not be documented
 - write the necessary documentation
 - add comments and explain your reasoning for non-trivial logic

+### Unit tests

+Unit tests that work with files should use the [clearedTestPath](/adaptive-core/src/commonMain/kotlin/fun/adaptive/utility/path.kt) function to clear the test path.

+All files produced by unit tests should go to the `build/adaptive/test/<package-name>.<file-name>.<function-name>` directory.

+In core modules build the path manually, in others use [@CallSiteName](/adaptive-core/src/commonMain/kotlin/fun/adaptive/reflect/CallSiteName.kt)

 ### @DangerousApi